creativecoder/berliner-weisse/README.md

   - Once the wort is "sour enough", lauter the wort into the kettle
   - Boiling (or bringing wort to near boiling temperature) will kill Lactobacillus (and anything else) and lock in the sour profile
 2. Sour the wort in the kettle
-  - Same as above, but lauter the wort into the kettle first, and conducting souring in the kettle
+  - Same as above, but lauter the wort into the kettle first, and conduct souring in the kettle
 3. Pitch Lactobacillus in the fermentor by itself before the yeast
   - This allows using an established Lactobacillus culture
   - If possible, conduct intial fermentation at 85-105 ˚F to encourage Lacto culture